We have published our report on the future of aviation noise management

 We have published our Corporate Strategy 2021-2024, setting out how we will work towards our vision, and deliver on our ambitions over the coming three years.

 These build on our recommendations made in our Report on the future of aviation noise management.

 To help us develop our plans for the coming three years, we published a document in October 2020, setting out our emerging view on how noise management could be improved upon in the future, as well as our draft proposals for how ICCAN could help seek to achieve this through specific goals and activities.

 Since we were established in January 2019, we have been working on a number of work streams and projects.

 - Recommending a way forward for noise annoyance and health (published in December 2019)

-- Reviewing existing enforcement and regulatory mechanisms and powers
+- Reviewing existing enforcement and regulatory mechanisms and powers (published in March 2021)

 If aviation noise affects or interests you, we want to hear from you so that we can work together to improve how aviation noise is managed.

-Please do contact us.
+Please do contact us

-Our Corporate Strategy
+Our first Corporate Strategy